We’ve reviewed dozens of slow cookers and listed our 10 best options

 The 5.7 litre pot has a hinged lid for easy access, so you don’t have to struggle finding somewhere to set it.
 Once finished, it is able to keep your meal warm until you are ready to serve up the delicious recipe.

 The 220 watts of power ensures this slow cooker can effortlessly heat up your stew, meat or casseroles.
-The inner pot is dishwasher safe, it has two heat settings for a little flexibility and the pot is also oven-safe in case you want to finish the dish off and add a crisp top.
+The inner pot is dishwasher safe, it has two temperature settings for a little flexibility and the pot is also oven-safe in case you want to finish the dish off and add a crisp top.

 Picture the scene – you’ve prepared a slow cooker meal for dinner that night.
 When the kids get home from school, they’re texting you to ask what you’re having for tea.
 Your partner gets home, and messages you again.